JeimyGar/Bellabeat_Case_Study/README.md

 ### Exploratory Data Analysis
 EDA involved exploring the Fitbit data to answer key questions, such as:
-1. What Fitbit feature is mostly used?
+1. What Fitbit feature is mainly used?
 2. What Fitbit feature is used the least?
 3. When are users the most and least active?
 4. What type of activity are users spending their time on?
 5. How does BMI impact user frequency?
-6. How do users' activity level impact how the features are used?
+6. How do users' activity levels impact how the features are used?

 ### Data Analysis

-The Data analysis was done in Excel and SQL.
+The data analysis was done using Excel and SQL.

 #### Excel
 In Excel,  I cleaned and transformed the data.
-I ensured that there were no duplicates, nulls or outliers.
-I removed data that I was not working with such as: total Distance, Trackerdistance, loggedActivity, VeryActiveDistance, LightActiveDistance, ModeratelyActiveDistance, and SedentaryActiveDistance.
-To standardize the numbers I rounded the number in the "TotalDistance", "TrackerDistance”, “VeryAcvtiveDistance”, “ModeratelyActiveDistance”, “sedentartyActiveDistance” zero decimal points.
-I made sure that the formatting was consistent and that the column header descriptions were descriptive and unique.
-I created summary statistics (mean, median, standard deviation) for numeric columns.
-I also extracted time from columns with date and time information using =TEXT(B2, “hh:mm:ss AM/PM”) to make time easier to work with.
+I ensured that there were no duplicates, nulls, or outliers.
+I removed data that I was not working with such as: ‘total Distance’, ‘Trackerdistance’, ‘loggedActivity’, ‘VeryActiveDistance’, ‘LightActiveDistance’, ‘ModeratelyActiveDistance’, and ‘SedentaryActiveDistance’.
+To standardize the numbers, I rounded the number in the ‘TotalDistance’, ‘TrackerDistance’, ‘VeryAcvtiveDistance’, ‘ModeratelyActiveDistance’, and ‘sedentartyActiveDistance’ zero decimal points.
+I ensured the formatting was consistent and the column header descriptions were descriptive and unique.
+I created summary statistics (mean, median, standard deviation) for the numeric columns.
+I also extracted time from columns with date and time information using =TEXT(B2, “hh:mm:ss AM/PM”) to make it simpler to work with.

 #### SQL
-In SQL I uploaded our fitbit data to do exploratory data analysis.
-The queries are shown and explained below and the results from these queries are presented and explained in the results/findings section.
+I uploaded our Fitbit data in SQL to do exploratory data analysis.
+The queries are shown and explained below, and the results from these queries are presented and explained in the results/findings section.

-The first query I made was to calculate the average and total number of steps per day of the week.
-Using a CTE I first grouped the data by day of the week as well as by the average and total steps.
-Then I used a case statement to convert the numeric days of the week into their corresponding weekday names.
+My first query was to calculate the average and total number of steps per day of the week.
+Using a CTE, I first grouped the data by day of the week and by the average and total steps.
+Then, I used a case statement to convert the numeric days of the week into their corresponding weekday names.
 This is important information to see what days users are most and least active.
 ``` SQL
 WITH daysofweek AS (
   SELECT